 There are also wonderful museums and festivals which showcase the culture of many Native American tribes, and these can be great ways to experience Cherokee culture in context.
 These include:

-The Gathering of the Nations Powwow, next scheduled for July 2022 in Danville, Indiana, the world's largest annual gathering of Native American nations.
+The Gathering of the Nations Powwow, held in rotating locations each year, is the world's largest annual gathering of Native American nations.

-The Indian National Finals Rodeo, the largest and most prestigious Native American rodeo event, next scheduled for October 2021 in Las Vegas.
+The Indian National Finals Rodeo, the largest and most prestigious Native American rodeo event is typically held in October in Las Vegas.